cyberark/conjur/index.md

 ## Easy to deploy and operate

 Running Possum is as simple as `docker-compose up`.
 The default backing data store for Possum is Postgresql.
 You can run the database alongside Possum as a Docker container, or you can use a hosted database service such as AWS RDS.

-## Flexible

-You can use Possum to solve many different problems.
-For example:

-* Providing SSL certificates to internal and external servers.
-* Securely enrolling new machines into an environment.
-* Authorizing web service traffic between services.
-* Listing all the machines and containers in an environment, along with their roles.
-* Managing and distributing public keys.
-* Distributing database passwords (and other types of credentials) to applications and services.
-* Providing authorization logic for configuration management and container orchestration.

 ## Programmable